Travis CI: Company

 The company is headquartered in Berlin, Germany, and was founded in 2011.
 In 2012 the project experienced significant growth and launched a crowd funding campaign to fund further development which was sponsored by dozens of technology companies.

 In January 2019, it was announced that the company had been acquired by Idera, Inc.

-In March 2019, Travis CI infrastructure suffered a massive outage from March 27 to March 29.
+In March 2019, Travis CI infrastructure suffered a massive outage from 27 to 29 March.

 In March 2020, Travis CI introduced 'The Cookbook' written by Montana Mendy with tutorials for common use cases.

-In November 2020, Travis CI announced the shutdown of travis-ci.org by December 31, 2020, with all existing and new accounts migrating to travis-ci.com.
+In November 2020, Travis CI announced the shutdown of travis-ci.org by 31 December 2020, with all existing and new accounts migrating to travis-ci.com.
 Despite the official pledge to keep "open source accounts completely free under travis-ci.com", open-source projects report that their build jobs stalled.
 Travis CI is no longer free for open source accounts.
 Travis CI only offers non-renewable sign-on bonus of "10K credits to use over a 30 day period" meant for evaluation of the paid features.